-Bill Rocco is a senior analyst covering active strategies on Morningstar’s manager research team.
+Bill Rocco is a senior analyst covering equity strategies on Morningstar’s manager research team.

 Initial assessments are only the starting point, though.
 New managers often prove to possess considerably more or less skill than their resumes suggest.
 And their plans to keep their predecessors' strategies largely or completely intact sometimes evolve into moderate or even major restructurings of the approach over time.
 Therefore, it's crucial to monitor both the performance and the portfolio moves of new skippers for at least a few years after they take the helm.